bitiful/s4-cleaner/README.en.md

 </div>

-> An efficient command-line tool for cleaning up expired temporary files in S3 buckets.
+> An efficient command-line tool for cleaning up long-standing unfinished multipart uploads in S3 buckets, freeing up storage space and reducing costs.

+## 🌐 About Bitiful S4

+[Bitiful S4](https://docs.bitiful.com/bitiful-s4/intro) is a high-performance object storage service with the following key features:

+- **Cost-Effective**: Up to 80% cost reduction compared to Amazon S3 and Alibaba OSS
+- **High Performance**: Built on [Directory Buckets](https://docs.aws.amazon.com/zh_cn/AmazonS3/latest/userguide/directory-buckets-overview.html) technology for superior metadata performance
+- **Network Optimized**: Native support for Rename, HTTP/2, HTTP/3, TLS1.3
+- **S3 Compatible**: Can be used like Amazon S3 in most scenarios
+- **Simplified Storage Tiers**: No need to choose between standard, infrequent access, or archive storage types, reducing complexity and hidden costs

-## Features
+## ✨ Features

-- **Flexible Bucket Selection** - Support for cleaning temporary files in a single or all S3 buckets
+- **Flexible Bucket Selection** - Support for cleaning unfinished multipart uploads in a single or all Bitiful S4 buckets
-- **Customizable Expiration Time** - Set different time ranges (supports days and hours units)
+- **Customizable Expiration Time** - Set different time ranges (supports days and hours units) to identify long-standing uploads
-- **Safe Operation Modes** - Two operation modes: list and delete, default is list only
+- **Safe Operation Modes** - Two operation modes: list and delete, default is list only to prevent accidental deletion
-- **Multiple Output Formats** - Support for table, JSON, CSV and other output formats
+- **Multiple Output Formats** - Support for table, JSON, CSV and other output formats for easy integration with automation workflows
-- **User-Friendly Experience** - Colorful terminal output for better readability
+- **User-Friendly Experience** - Colorful terminal output for better readability and operation experience
-- **Robust Error Handling** - Elegant handling of long filenames and various error situations
+- **Robust Error Handling** - Elegant handling of various error situations, ensuring safe and reliable operations

-## Installation
+## 📦 Installation

 ### From Source Code